pswpswpsw/UnsolicitedAdviceForPhDStudents/when-I-start-to-realize.md

 # Perspective on Research & Famous People
 ### Q: Should I follow the research directions proposed by famous people?
 A: Not necessarily.
-Famous people often become well-known by finding reasons for many people to get funded, not always by identifying the true bottlenecks.
+Famous people often become well-known by finding reasons for many people to get funded, not always the first to identify the  bottlenecks.
 Instead, ask yourself: "What questions really matter?
-What stops our community from developing?"
+What stops our community from developing further?
+How would our research finally hit GDP growth?"

 ### Q: What's the best way to present my research findings?
 A: The best way to present is through contrast.
 Show "before and after" scenarios and provide clear metrics that quantify the improvement your work offers.